tallyxinc/top-rft/README.md

 - symbol
 - decimals
 - total supply
-- address of ERC-1358 NFT
+- address of RFT NFT
 - address of owner
 - NFT token id

 Name,  symbol, decimals and total supply are integral local variables of ERC-20 compatible interface.
-Address of ERC-1358 NFT is an address of NFT base contract, which initializes TGE of FT contract.
+Address of RFT NFT is an address of NFT base contract, which initializes TGE of FT contract.
 NFT token id is a unique identifier of NFT, which is related to this FT.

 **Non-Fungble token requires:**